Add to my favorites

 Synergy and Antagonism

-Omega-3 fatty acids work synergistically with antioxidants like vitamin E and other anti-inflammatory agents such as ginger and turmeric to boost their effects.
-Maintaining a proper balance between omega-6 and omega-3 is crucial for controlling inflammation and promoting cardiovascular health.
+Omega-3 fatty acids, particularly DHA and EPA, work synergistically with vitamin E, ginger extract, turmeric extract, and resveratrol to support inflammation control, brain function, and cardiovascular health.
+Maintaining a proper balance between omega-6 and omega-3 is crucial for optimal benefits.
 No well-documented antagonistic interactions are reported.

-Omega-3 fatty acids work synergistically with antioxidants like vitamin E and other anti-inflammatory agents such as ginger and turmeric to boost their effects.
-Maintaining a proper balance between omega-6 and omega-3 is crucial for controlling inflammation and promoting cardiovascular health.
+Omega-3 fatty acids, particularly DHA and EPA, work synergistically with vitamin E, ginger extract, turmeric extract, and resveratrol to support inflammation control, brain function, and cardiovascular health.
+Maintaining a proper balance between omega-6 and omega-3 is crucial for optimal benefits.
 No well-documented antagonistic interactions are reported.

 Omega 3